ImageMagick/Usage-Markdown/morphology/index.md

 By setting the '`{compose_method}`' to any method other than '`None`', the operation will NOT be *re-iterated*.
 Instead each kernel will be applied *to the original image*, and the resulting images will be then be [Composited](../compose/) together using the '`{compose_method}`' method specified.

-For example if I use a '`Lighten`' morphology method to generate a [Union](../compose/#set_theory) of the separate results, we would get..
+For example, if I use a '`Lighten`' morphology method to generate a [Union](../compose/#set_theory) of the separate results, we would get..

 ~~~
 convert pixel.gif  -define morphology:compose=Lighten \